 ACS closes budget gap ahead of new school year

-Asheville City Schools (ACS) Superintendent Maggie Fehrman said the district was able to close its $5.7 million budget deficit just in time for the new school year, largely through cuts in central office and by consolidating the district’s two middle schools.
+Asheville City Schools (ACS) Superintendent Maggie Fehrman said the district was able to close its $5.7 million budget deficit just in time for the new school year, largely through cuts in the central office and by consolidating the district’s two middle schools.

-One employee’s role was downgraded within the central office, several others had their hours reduced and two part-time receptionist positions at central office were eliminated, according to a memo Fehrman sent to the Asheville City Board of Education.
+One employee’s role was downgraded within the central office, several others had their hours reduced and two part-time receptionist positions at the central office were eliminated, according to a memo Fehrman sent to the Asheville City Board of Education.
 Both receptionists moved into other jobs within the schools, said Kim Dechant, ACS chief of staff.

 “While we have had to make some adjustments in our staffing, everyone who has wanted to continue their employment with Asheville City Schools has been able to continue in a position,” Dechant said.

-“We deeply regret that this is on the agenda,” Board member Sarah Thornburg said of the reduction in force Aug.
+“We deeply regret that this is on the agenda,” board member Sarah Thornburg said of the reduction in force Aug.
 12. “We’re very aware that this affects people’s livelihoods and their families’ resources, and it’s just terrible.
 With cuts in state funding, we cannot balance our budget and we’ve been through a lot of options, and this was one of them.
 So I just want to acknowledge, on behalf of the board, with deep regret, that this is on the consent agenda.”

 After a $140,000 budget increase from the Buncombe County Board of Commissioners and a $3 million allocation from the district’s reserve fund, ACS still needed to find $2.6 million in savings to balance its budget.
 That number grew to $3.7 million when Fehrman included about $500,000 for vital student support specialists and about $600,000 to get the former Montford North Star Academy middle school ready to house the district’s alternative programs and student support services department.
 The Cougar Academy and Education and Career Academy at William Randolph is slated to house 40 students when school starts Thursday, Aug.
 29, Fehrman said.